top of page

 • The strategy includes two simple filters to improve its effectiveness.

-Backtest 1, Fixed $ Money Management
+Backtest 1 - Fixed $ Money Management

-In this variant, we invest a constant amount of $100k.
-We test the period of the last 22 years from July 2002 to May 2024.
+In this variant, we invest a fixed amount of $100k.
+We test the period from 2002 to 2025.

-• Invested capital: $100,000
+• Invested Capital: $100,000

 • Tested Instrument: TLT